Udoy2/Plant-Management-System/README.md

    cd Plant-Management-System
    ```

-2. Import the database schema (`plants.sql`) into your MySQL database.
+2. Import the database schema (`/db_backup/tree_management.sql`) into your MySQL database.

-3. Configure the database connection in `config.php`.
+3. Configure the database connection in `/database/database.php`.

 4. Upload the project files to your web server or run locally using a server like XAMPP.